icristescu/benchmarks/tezos docker/README.md

 where `<path-to-archive-store>` should be a folder containing `archive_store` and the `blocks_above_933913` file.
 Note that the `archive_store` will be modified by the benchmarks, so be sure that it is a copy of the initial archive store to benchmark (which you can get from `/data/ioana/init_archive_store/` on `comanche`.

+In the `offline_bootstrap.sh` script, `tezos_node` connects to a baker on port `8732`. `tezos-baker-006-PsCARTHA` is a fake baker: it reads file `blocks_above_933913`, which contains already produced blocks on mainnet, and it tries to simulate the operations as it would have done if it was normally producing blocks.
+So, the baker uses the file to generate the next block with id `933914` and to send it over to the `tezos_node`.
+The `baker` sends id `933914` to the node.

+Once the `offline_bootsrap.sh` finishes, all blocks have been read from the file and sent over to the node; they are now in the `archive_store`.

 On some systems there might be permission issues, so run it with `--user=root`.

 When the benchmarks finished, it will generate two files log files at `<path-to-archive-store>`, one for the node and one for the baker.
 It will also generate two plots `blocks_validated.png` and `obj_added.png`.